 The Best Brush Pens for Brush Lettering, Journals, and Scrapbooks

 Hand lettering and calligraphy have always been passions of mine, and when I get into something I really, really get into it!
 (Do you hyper-focus like that?)
-Brush calligraphy is my current passion.
+Brush calligraphy (brush lettering) is a favorite of mine.
 If you would love to get started with calligraphy using a brush pen, read on for some of my favorite brush pens and markers.
 (Update: You might also want to check out these more recent posts of mine, too.: Some of the Best Brush Pens for Beginners and More of My Favorite Brush Pens for Calligraphy.)

 In this post, I’ll share some of my favorite brush pens/brush markers.
 I have many others as well, and I love all of the ones I have.
 These are just some that I tend to use the most.

-This post contains affiliate links, which means I will earn a small commission, at no extra charge to you, if you purchase through the link.
-I only link to products I love.
-Thank you for your support!
+This post contains affiliate links, which means I will earn a commission, at no extra charge to you, if you purchase through the link.
+As an Amazon associate, I earn from qualifying purchases.

 The Tombow Dual Brush Pens are some of my favorite large brush pens, They’re wonderful for blending and watercolor techniques.
 These have a large brush tip at one end, and a fine tip (not brush) at the other end, which makes them extremely versatile.
 These come in many vibrant colors.
-The brush tip is more difficult for beginners to control than the Zig Kuretake Brushables, next.
-So, I don’t recommend these to learn with or as one of your first pens.
-But, for projects that require large, colorful lettering, these are great, once you’re confident with brush lettering.
+The brush tip can be more difficult for beginners to control than the Zig Kuretake Brushables, next, or smaller brush pens.
+With that said, some people definitely recommend the Tombow Dual Brush pens for learning, so it’s all subjective, of course. ( I tend to be in the “use a smaller brush tip or a more firm brush tip to learn” camp.)

 The Zig Kuretake Brushables are also high on my favorites list for brush lettering because they are pigment ink, so they’re archival quality and light-fast.
 That means that your artwork, journal, scrapbook page, etc. won’t fade quickly.